-The conference will be organized in sections.
-Each section is chaired and curated by one or two partners of the COVID-19 PHSM network.
-Sections will make use of the following various presentation formats:
+The conference was organized in sections.
+Each section was chaired and curated by one or two partners of the COVID-19 PHSM network.
+Sections made use of the following various presentation formats:

 |WS||Workshop||Guided and moderated policy forum that allows for active participation and in-depth discussion of a particular idea/question/challenge.|

 |PP||Paper presentation Panel||Presentation of research papers.
 These can be already published works or working papers.
 Scholars wishing to participate in these panels will also need to volunteer as a discussant for other papers.|

 |YS||Young Scholar Paper presentation Panel||Same format as paper panels.
 This format allows students and early career scholars to present their works and receieve feedback from senior scholars.|

 |RT||Round Table||Moderated forum that invites experts and speakers to discuss and exchange ideas in a public panel.|

 |LT||Lightning talks||Opportunity for participants to hold a 5-minute talk about a topical question which serves as a starting point for an open unmoderated discussion among interested people.|

 Section 1: Plenary Session for PHSM Trackers (CoronaNet & Response2covid19)